 Le Figaro

-Dimitri Salmon, curator at the Louvre Museum, exhibition catalogue
+Dimitri Salmon, curator at the Louvre Museum, exhibition catalog

 Christina Holdgaard received her MA in Art History at Sorbonne, Paris IV University, in Paris, France.
 Followed by her multiple years of training at Paris- Italy the Academy of Art in Paris and Atelia Corlin in Paris, and The School of Art in Rander, Denmark.